surajdwivedi0307/SQL/Saas.md

-Here are 15 SQL questions progressively moving from basic to advanced concepts, along with their BigQuery queries.
-Each question will help you explore the table `long-loop-442611-j5.saas.saas_base` while teaching SQL concepts.
+Here are 15 SQL questions progressively moving from basic to advanced, along with their BigQuery queries.
+Each question will help you explore the table `long-loop-442611-j5.saas.saas_base`

 ---